 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These expected future real rates of return by weighting them based on the target asset allocation percentage and adding in expected inflation 2.75%.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The best estimates of arithmetic real rates of return for each major asset class included in the OPEB Plan's target asset allocation as of June 30, 2020 are summarized in the following table:

-STRATEGY 1

 Long-Term

 Target expected real

 Asset Class Allocation rate of return

 Global Equity 59.00% 5.50%

 Global Debt Securities 25.00% 2.35%

 Inflation Assets 5.00% 1.50%

 Commodities 3.00% 1.75%

 REITs 8.00% 3.65%

 Total 100.00%

+•

-\ Long-term expected rate of return is 7.00%.
+\ Long-term expected rate of return is 7.00%